Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 ### Game Section

 The game section will fetch data from opentdb.com's database in order to populate the question and answer area.
-I have created js functions to randomise the answers for each question and opentdb keeps track of the number of questions answered and whether the question has already been asked.
+I have created js functions to randomise the answers for each question and opentdb keeps track of the number of questions answered.
+A progress bar will also provide visual feedback to the user to see how many question are left.

 ## Features to be Implemented